Human-Computer Interaction

 Grading Policy: There is no arbitrary limit on the number of A's, B's, C's etc. for the class, and every student will be assigned the grade they earn and deserve according to the rubric for each assessment.

-You are encouraged to submit assignments on the requested deadline but you may submit it up to 48 hours after the deadline .
-If you need extra time beyond this grace period, it is required that you contact the instructor during the 48 hours grace period.
-We will work together to make a plan that is reasonable and effective so that it supports both your learning and your health.
+You are encouraged to submit assignments on the requested deadline but you may submit it up to 48h after the deadline (weekends and holidays counting in total as one 24h period).
+If you need extra time beyond this grace period, it is required that you contact the instructor and discuss a plan for completing the assignment.
+We will work together to make sure that plan is a reasonable and effective so that it supports both your learning and your health.

 Collaboration Policy